 Why Single Events Matter More Now

-The mechanism: during fear periods, the amygdala is primed to form strong, lasting associations from single negative experiences.
+During a fear period, single-event learning becomes a real risk.
+The amygdala is primed to form strong, lasting associations from a single negative experience.
 Outside of fear periods, it typically takes repeated negative experiences to create phobias.
 Inside a fear period, one event can be enough.

 How Long It Lasts